Examples Tour

 ClientLogic also overrides Module::bootstrap so the engine

-seed the server’s PeerId and its address bag, an
+constant(g, ...) seeds the server’s PeerId and its address bag,

-AddressBook::InsertMany pins every server endpoint in the local
+address_book_insert_many(g, ...) pins every server endpoint in the

-phase before the first body poll.
-Body ops stay gated until that
+first body poll.
+Body ops stay gated on

 The compile chain binds the framework-shipped protocol and the user’s concrete Model + DataSource impls.